 Chapter 2: Bad Karma: Anti-Semitism in New Testament Scholarship

 Looking back on the racist scholarship of Houston Chamberlain and Walter Grundmann (pp 8-10) is sobering, but one may wonder about its relevance.
 The specter of the Aryan Jesus has long been put to rest, hasn’t it?
-Perhaps not as much as we think.
+Maybe not as much as we think.
 Sean Freyne has implicitly compared Crossan to Grundmann(1), and Birger Pearson has drawn sly parallels between the Jesus Seminar and Nazi scholarship from the 30s-40s.(2)

 Now, Crossan and Funk are anything but unwitting Nazis, and they certainly insist Jesus was a Jew, so what’s the real problem?
-The problem is that they reconstruct Jesus as a Hellenized Jew.
+The issue is that they reconstruct Jesus as a Hellenized Jew.
 Scholars have re-opened the question of Galilee’s ethnicity, with the result that Jesus often ends up superficially Jewish, his message more compatible with Greco-Roman philosophy than Judaic eschatology.
 A Hellenized figure feeds modern secular fantasies, and that’s evidently enough to call forth parallels to racist fantasies.
 Never underestimate the power of rhetoric.